 2. Measure of racial segregation in Muncie - The two neighborhoods of Industry and Whitely have a white population of 27.0% and 25.8% respectively.
-The Muncie Zoning map show the zoning categories in Muncie by census tracts.
-As stated previously in this report, the neighborhoods with the greatest percentage of minorities also have the majority of the subsidized housing.
+The Muncie Zoning map shows the zoning categories in Muncie by census tracts.
+As stated previously in this report, the neighborhoods with the greatest percentage of minorities also have most of the subsidized housing.